KishorDMane/sheardesk/README.md

 <b>Deployed Link-</b>https://loquacious-travesseiro-3cf53d.netlify.app<br>

 This is a project where user can shear their screen.
+To use this app .

-user needs to download desktop app from the website and install it.
+1) Go to the website and downloade and install app .
+2) start the app .
+3) To see sheared screen got to the website and go to sheared screen .
+4)hear youser need to enter the string present on app .
+5)we have succesfully sheared screen.

 <h1 align ="center">App</h1>